-The amount available for payment of dividends from Nodak Insurance without the prior approval of the North Dakota Insurance Department is approximately \$15,654 based upon the policyholders' surplus of Nodak Insurance at December 31, 2017.
+The amount available for payment of dividends from Nodak Insurance to us during 2019 without the prior approval of the North Dakota Insurance Department is approximately \$17,588 based upon the policyholders' surplus of Nodak Insurance at December 31, 2018.
 Prior to its payment of any extraordinary dividend, Nodak Insurance will be required to provide notice of the dividend to the North Dakota Insurance Department.
 This notice must be provided to the North Dakota Insurance Department 30 days prior to the payment of an extraordinary dividend and 10 days prior to the payment of an ordinary dividend.
 The North Dakota Insurance Department has the power to limit or prohibit dividend payments if an insurance company is in violation of any law or regulation.
 These restrictions or any subsequently imposed restrictions may affect our future liquidity.
-No dividends were declared or paid by Nodak Insurance during the nine months ended September 30, 2018 or the year ended December 31, 2017.
+No dividends were declared or paid by Nodak Insurance during the three months ended March 31, 2019 or the year ended December 31, 2018.

-Direct Auto will be restricted by the insurance laws of Illinois as to the amount of dividends or other distributions it may pay to NI Holdings.
+Direct Auto is restricted by the insurance laws of Illinois as to the amount of dividends or other distributions it may pay to NI Holdings.
 Illinois law sets the maximum amount of dividends that may be paid by Direct Auto during any twelve-month period after notice to, but without prior approval of, the Illinois Department of Insurance.
 This amount cannot exceed the greater of (i) 10% of the Company's surplus as regards policyholders as of the preceding December 31, or (ii) the Company's statutory net income for the preceding calendar year (excluding realized capital gains).
 Dividends in excess of this amount are considered "extraordinary" and are subject to the approval of the Illinois Department of Insurance.

-The amount available for payment of dividends from Direct Auto to NI Holdings without the prior approval of the Illinois Department of Insurance is \$1,206 based upon the policyholders' surplus of Direct Auto at December 31, 2017.
+The amount available for payment of dividends from Direct Auto to NI Holdings during 2019 without the prior approval of the Illinois Department of Insurance is \$6,653 based upon the statutory net income of Direct Auto for the year ended December 31, 2018.
 Prior to its payment of any dividend, Direct Auto will be required to provide notice of the dividend to the Illinois Department of Insurance.
 This notice must be provided to the Illinois Department of Insurance within five business days following declaration of any dividend and no less than 30 days prior to the payment of an extraordinary dividend or 10 days prior to the payment of an ordinary dividend.
 The Illinois Department of Insurance has the power to limit or prohibit dividend payments if Direct Auto is in violation of any law or regulation.
 These restrictions or any subsequently imposed restrictions may affect our future liquidity.
-No dividends were declared or paid by Direct Auto subsequent to December 31, 2017.
+No dividends were declared or paid by Direct Auto during the three months ended March 31, 2019 or the year ended December 31, 2018.